 The Future: Where Does Business Go From Here?

-The key for organizations to move through the shadow of this pandemic into digital transformation is to implement a digital strategy that shows humanity: to have kind CX, to strengthen the agility of an augmented workforce and to use technology as a way to lead and better serve people.
+The key for organizations to move through the shadow of this pandemic is a digital transformation roadmap that implements a digital strategy with humanity: to have kind CX, to strengthen the agility of an augmented workforce and to use technology as a way to lead and better serve people.

 Covid-19 has brought us incalculable human loss and the World Economic Forum reports the economic slowdown is forecasted to cost the global economy at least $1 trillion in 2020.